 Spectre: The Rolls-Royce of EVs is finally here

-Why it's a Rolls-Royce first, and EV second
+Here's why it's a Rolls-Royce first and EV second.

-“Torsten, make sure it's a Rolls-Royce first, and an electric car second.”
+“Torsten, make sure it's a Rolls-Royce first and an electric car second.”

-Those were the words of warning from clients around the world to Rolls-Royce CEO Torsten Müller-Ötvös, upon hearing the British luxury automaker was going to build an electric vehicle.
+Those were the words of warning from clients around the world to Rolls-Royce CEO Torsten Müller-Ötvös upon hearing the British luxury automaker was going to build an electric vehicle.

 Well, the Spectre is here now and clearly "a Rolls-Royce first."
-(And so is the price—$420,000 to start.)
+(And so is the price — $420,000 to start.)

 Though the Spectre is Rolls-Royce’s first-ever production EV, the company has been experimenting as far back as 2010, when the automaker outfitted a Ghost sedan with an electric powertrain to get feedback for the company engineers and insights from clients.

-“But the technology was not on (this) level,” Müller-Ötvös said.
-Battery technology, charging ubiquity, smoothness - these were challenges at first.
-But Rolls-Royce and its long-time CEO believe they have finally built an electric Rolls with “zero compromises.”
+“But the technology was not on [this] level,” Müller-Ötvös said.
+Battery technology, charging ubiquity, smoothness — these were challenges at first.
+But Rolls-Royce and its longtime CEO believe they have finally built an electric Rolls with “zero compromises.”

-After its debut a few years back, and now finally on the road for its press debut in Napa Valley, California, the Spectre EV is delivering on what it was meant to do - be a Rolls-Royce motorcar above all else.
+After its debut a few years back, the Spectre EV is now finally on the road for its press debut in Napa Valley, California, and it's delivering on what it was meant to do — be a Rolls-Royce motorcar above all else.

 Stunning design

-The Spectre has been universally praised for its sleek, yet powerful design - an improvement over its predecessor - the Wraith coupe.
-Though both models showcase the “pantheon” waterfall grill, a hallmark of Rolls’ past, the Spectre grill is flanked by two horizontal, eclipse-like lights - giving it a sinister, yet attractive look.
+The Spectre has been universally praised for its sleek, yet powerful design — an improvement over its predecessor, the Wraith coupe.
+Though both models showcase the “pantheon” waterfall grill, a hallmark of Rolls’ past, the Spectre grill is flanked by two horizontal, eclipse-like lights, giving it a sinister yet attractive look.

-The car is highlighted by the “coach doors” with the car’s lines then flowing back to the rear- not as tapered as the Wraith’s rear three-quarter panel, but aggressively wider over the rear-tires.
+The car is highlighted by the “coach doors” and the car’s lines flowing back to the rear — not as tapered as the Wraith’s rear three-quarter panel but aggressively wider over the rear tires.

-Inside, the Rolls-Royce is pure opulence: leather hides that are blemish-free and supple to the touch, wood veneers of differing color and grain, and all metal switchgear and vents that feel, as Rolls design chief Anders Warming told us, “cold” to the touch.
+Inside, the Rolls-Royce is pure opulence: leather hides that are blemish-free and supple to the touch, wood veneers of differing color and grain, and all-metal switchgear and vents that feel, as Rolls design chief Anders Warming told us, “cold” to the touch.

 The best thing about the Spectre’s interior is that it feels like a Rolls-Royce through and through.
 It’s not trying to be an EV and wow with electronic wizardry.